Yagro-Ltd/yagro-config/README.md

 Shared configuration package for Yagro projects, designed to standardize and simplify setup for:

-- ESLint (with support for Vue 3, TypeScript, JSON, and Prettier)
+- ESLint (with support for Vue 3, TypeScript, and JSON)
 - UnoCSS presets

 This package centralizes common configuration logic to reduce duplication and ensure consistency across Nuxt, Vue 3, and TypeScript-based projects.